iii-org/deploy-devops/README.md

 >
 >   ```vi /iiidevopsNFS/deploy-config/add_k8s.sh```
 >
-> * Execute the following command on VM1 to make VM2 join the K8S cluster.
+> * Execute the following command to build the K8s cluster.
 >
->   ```~/deploy-devops/bin/add-k8s-node.pl [user@vm2_ip]```
+>   ```sh /iiidevopsNFS/deploy-config/add_k8s.sh```
 >
 >   It should display as below.
 >   ```bash
->   localadmin@iiidevops-71:~$ ~/deploy-devops/bin/add-k8s-node.pl localadmin@10.20.0.72
+>   localadmin@iiidevops-71:~$ sh /iiidevopsNFS/deploy-config/add_k8s.sh
+>   Unable to find image 'rancher/rancher-agent:v2.4.5' locally
+>   v2.4.5: Pulling from rancher/rancher-agent
+>   d7c3167c320d: Already exists
 >   :
 >   :
 >   :
->   -----Validation results-----
+>   Digest: sha256:f263b6df0dccfafe5249618498287cae19673999face1a1555ac58f665974418
->   Docker          : OK!
->   Kubectl         : OK!
->   NFS Client      : OK!
->   Harbor Cert     : OK!
+>   Status: Downloaded newer image for rancher/rancher-agent:v2.4.5
->
+>   73f824ccd94f5e7b871bcd13f1a0023c6f63af0036cb9a73927f61461a75b3ae
->   Please goto Rancher Web - https://10.20.0.71:3443 to get the status of added node of k8s cluster!
 >   ```
 >
 > * After executing this command, it takes about 5 to 10 minutes to build the cluster.
 > * Rancher Web UI will automatically refresh to use the new SSL certificate.
-You need to login again.
+You could need to login again.
 After the iiidevops-k8s cluster is activated, you can get kubeconfig file.
 >

 ## Get iiidevops-k8s Kubeconfig File